|View on TensorFlow.org||Run in Google Colab||View on GitHub||Download notebook||See TF Hub models|

 Loss function and optimizer

 A model needs a loss function and an optimizer for training.
-Since this is a binary classification problem and the model outputs a probability (a single-unit layer with a sigmoid activation), we'll use the
+Since this is a binary classification problem and the model outputs logits (a single-unit layer with a linear activation), we'll use the

 binary_crossentropy loss function.